tigellus/Markdown/5. Review on Pneumothorax Pulmonary Embolism (PE) & Pneumonia/1 Pneumothorax/Pneumothorax.md

 ![](assets/pneumothorax-CTscan.png)

 The extended focused abdominal sonography for trauma (E-FAST) exam has been a more recent diagnostic tool for pneumothorax.
 The diagnosis of ultrasound is usually made by the absence of lung sliding, the absence of a comet-tails artifact, and the presence of a lung point.
 Unfortunately, this diagnostic method is very operator dependent and sensitivity, and specificity can vary.
 In skilled hands, **ultrasonography has up to a 94% sensitivity and 100% specificity** (better than chest x-ray).
 If a patient is hemodynamically unstable with suspected tension pneumothorax, intervention is not withheld to await imaging.
 Needle decompression can be performed if the patient is hemodynamically unstable with a convincing history and physical exam, indicating tension pneumothorax.

+# ~Question 20
+What diagnostic test can be used at a patient’s bedside for triage and identification of life-threatening injuries?

+[RIGHT] Point-of-care ultrasound
+[WRONG] CT scan
+[WRONG] Chest x-ray

+# ~Question 9
+What should be performed if a patient is hemodynamically unstable with convincing indications of tension pneumothorax?

+[RIGHT] Needle decompression
+[WRONG] Tracheotomy
+[WRONG] Thoracotomy

 # Treatment / Management
 Management depends on the clinical scenario.